Wick Rowland: Career

 Rowland was the first vice-president of research during the early days of PBS.
 That is where he coined the phrase "closed-captioning" for the newly developed process for transmitting the written word on a television screen for the hearing impaired.

-In the world of public media, Rowland is considered a robust scholar and research "critic" of public broadcasting in the United States and is known for his policy vision and his more ambitious goals for the current status quo of CPB and PBS.
-Some might even say that he has developed the point-counterpoint white paper and answer to PBS' and CPB's viewpoints and questions with the numerous articles and published works in academic journals.
-He has written for almost thirty years about the leadership and funding gaps in public broadcasting in the US vis-a-vis the rest of the Western World.
-Rowland has pointedly critiqued the lack of a permanent endowment for public broadcasting and the softness of the Washington hierarchy to better represent PBS and NPR stations to Congress.

-To that point in Variety on January 22, 2011 he was quoted as saying, "You're spending a great deal of political capital on the Hill just to keep what you've got, instead of being able to look ahead to growing the pie.
+In Variety on January 22, 2011 he was quoted as saying, "You're spending a great deal of political capital on the Hill just to keep what you've got, instead of being able to look ahead to growing the pie.
 That's probably the most serious and misunderstood consequence of these periodic bouts that we have.
 I used to think that they were just periodic events of no significance, but now I think it's a way of keeping a lid on (us)."

-From the editors of the publication Current, October 2010: Wick Rowland, an early PBS planner and now a station leader in Colorado, said that public broadcasting’s failure to put time and money into formal research and planning has left it "adrift, mute and helpless" on the periphery of federal policymaking about media and spectrum.
-Pubcasting was slow to respond to the journalism crisis, aloof from the Obama administration’s big commitment to give the public universal access to broadband Internet service.

-Despite such successes, Rowland is quick to note that public broadcasting is facing serious challenges.
-“While we know that the public highly values our services, the new digital media and the recent economic difficulties have combined to threaten all our forms of support.
-Much of the way we do business will have to change.”